-Severely beaten Bronx infant, 3 months old, has died
+Bronx infant Sherlin Camacho, who was severely beaten, has died - amNewYork

 “They’re devastated,” Cuadrado said, adding that when the parents arrived at the hospital “they went up to her room and she was already off the machines.”

-No arrests had been made as of Monday.
+No arrests had been made as of Thursday morning.

-Following the incident, the couple’s 5-year-old son, also named Manuel, was interviewed by investigators with NYPD doctors and the Administration for Children’s Services present, Cuadrado said.
+Following the incident, the couple’s 5-year-old son was interviewed by investigators with NYPD doctors and officials from the Administration for Children’s Services present, Cuadrado said.

 During the interview, she said, he indicated he got angry when his sister cried and acted aggressively toward a doll when asked about his sister.
 But Cuadrado said Plasencia, who is 23 years old and works at a phone store, doesn’t believe he is capable of violence.